 Visitors can enjoy horseback-riding on Amelia Island, surf fishing or windsurfing on Jacksonville's wide, resort-lined beaches, kayaking and canoeing the many paddling trails, sightseeing in historic St. Augustine's downtown, exploring Flagler's coquina beaches, or enjoying races at Daytona's International Speedway.
 Tour Kennedy Space Center near the Cape Canaveral National Seashore, paddle the freshwater marshes and preserves of Indian River, St. Lucie and Martin, surf in Palm Beach, or sun on the popular beaches in Fort Lauderdale and Miami.

 NassauCounty, just south of Cumberland Island, Ga., is a county with a rural feel and home to Fernandina Beach on Amelia Island.
 Nassau has many oceanfront retreats with miles of sandy beach.
 (More)

-St. Johns is rich with an intricate history of exploration, colonization, piracy, and the nation's oldest city, St. Augustine.
-Over 100 beach accesses stretch along 41 miles of the Treasure Coast.
+St. Johns is rich with an intricate history of exploration, colonization, piracy and the nation's oldest city, St. Augustine.
+More than 100 beach accesses stretch along 41 miles of the Treasure Coast.
 St. Augustine's historic downtown has haunted tours, live entertainment, museums, art galleries and historical re-enactments.
 (More)

 Flagler has a laid-back feeling with the historic downtown of Flagler Beach.
 This county is a popular destination for surfing, fishing, camping and boating.
 Atlantic right whales migrate here for the spring.
 (More)